All of your frequently asked questions answered below.

 Yes henna is very safe for hair and in fact it's the only natural alternative to chemical dyes.
 Henna conditions your hair, strengthens, thickens, add shine and gives it a great color coverage including grey hairs.
 The color choices for your hair will get depends on your natural and current hair tone.
 Generally you will achieve a range from orange to reddish tones.
 You can get varying tones using other ayurvedic herbs in addition to your henna powder.
 Please view our color chart for further information and guidance.

-Yes, both henna body art and henna for hair are safe for pregnant women.
-You can also check with your midwife/doctor to be certain that they allow it.
-Henna and ayurvedic herbs is the perfect alternative for pregnant women to use to dye their hair since chemicals should be avoided during pregnancy and when breastfeeding.
+Yes both henna body art and henna for hair are safe for pregnant women.
+We always recommend you confirm this with your midwife/doctor to be certain that they allow it because every pregnancy is unique.
+Henna and ayurvedic herbs are a perfect healthy alternative for pregnant women to use to dye their hair since chemicals should be avoided during pregnancy and when breastfeeding.

 Dye release is the term used to describe the amount of time needed for henna and ayurvedic herbs to achieve color release.
-Color release means that your henna and/or ayurvedic herb is ready to use, and the color is ready to apply.
-This is applicable for both body art and hair care.
-Every henna, and ayurvedic herb has an allotted amount of time it needs to release it's color before it's ready to use.
-Please follow our guidelines below:
+Color release means that your henna and/or ayurvedic herb is ready to use and the color is ready to apply.
+Each henna and indigo powder has an allotted amount of time it needs to release it's color before it's ready to use.
+This is applicable to henna body art as well.
+Do note that dye release is not needed for non-coloring ayurvedic herbs for healthy hair care.
+Please follow our guidelines for dye release below:

 - Indigo: 20-30 minutes for hair use